PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/osgi/apache-felix-ds-bundle/index.markdown

 Now in the OSGI-INF directory, lets create a new file called greetercomponent.xml.

 _Note: The name is somewhat irrelevant, however I would name it something that indicates what component it is for.
 The reason is, each service will be in its own xml file.
-After a while component1, component2 and component3 won't help developers quickly find its configuration._
+After a while name these like component1, component2 and component3 won't help developers quickly find a configuration._

 Now we are going to do the same job that that the Activator did, just in a declarative manner.
 Modify your greetercomponent.xml file to look like the following: